-Local events include Pioche’s annual Labor Day celebration offering parades, mining events, a craft show, mining contests, lots of games for the kids and a fireworks display.
+Local events include Pioche’s annual Labor Day celebration offering parades, a craft show, mining contests, lots of games for the kids and a fireworks display.

 For a step back into the soul of the old west, pick up a walking-tour guide of Pioche’s historic buildings from the Pioche Historical Museum on Main Street or the Million-Dollar Courthouse on Lacour Street.
-Visit sites such as Heritage Park, The Alamo Bar and Boot Hill for a journey into the rich history of Pioche.
+Visit sites such as Heritage Park and Boot Hill for a journey into the rich history of Pioche.
 For more information, please visit the Pioche Chamber of Commerce website at www.piochenevada.org.
 The site includes video tours such as this.

 In 1864, William Hamblin, a Latter Day Saint missionary, was led to silver deposits in the vicinity of Pioche by a Native American Paiute.
 In 1868, San Francisco financier Francois L.A.
 Pioche purchased claims and constructed a smelter in the area, forming the Meadow Valley Mining Company.
 The mining camp was called “Pioche’s City” and later became known as Pioche.